 MyDistricting Nevada 2021

 The 2020 Census redistricting data released on August 12, 2021 was made available in the Nevada Legislature’s public redistricting application, MyDistricting Nevada, for members of the public to draw redistricting plans and share them with the Legislature for consideration.
-Redistricting plans submitted and approved during the 2021 redistricting cycle were posted to the MyDistricting Nevada 2021 Plan List page and made available for download and public comment.
+Redistricting plans submitted and approved during the 2021 redistricting cycle were posted to the MyDistricting Nevada 2021 plan list page and made available for download and public comment.
 Additionally, members of the public had the opportunity to submit communities of interest for consideration.
 All publicly-submitted plans and communities of interest are archived under "Proposed Districts" on the District Plans tab in shapefile and PDF format.

 Communities of Interest

 Communities of Interest are used to help stakeholders understand local interests in preserving areas within a district.
 A community of interest can be a subdivision, a city, a neighborhood, or any geographic area defined and submitted for consideration.
 Please note that sometimes the process of balancing population in a district along with other demographic issues may result in splits even if a community of interest is known.

 33rd (2021) Special Legislative Session